Hero banner

 Our Facilities

-Our facilities include a spread of Additive Manufacturing Processes using various technologies such as Polymer Powder Bed Fusion, HP Multijet Fusion, Material Jetting, Vat Polymerization, Material Extrusion including Continuous Fiber Fabrication, Metal Laser Sintering, Selective Laser Melting, Metal Laser Cusing, etc., supported by post processing equipment such as Dry Electro Polishing, Micro Peening, Heat Treatment, CNC Mill/Turn, Laser Scanning, CMM, CT and Material Testing etc.
+Our facilities include a spread of Additive Manufacturing Processes using various technologies such as Polymer Powder Bed Fusion, HP Multijet Fusion, Material Jetting, Vat Polymerization, Material Extrusion including Continuous Fiber Fabrication, Metal Laser Sintering, Selective Laser Melting, Metal Laser Cusing, etc., supported by post processing equipment such as Dry Electro Polishing, Micro Peening, Heat Treatment, CNC Mill/Turn, Laser Scanning, CMM, CT and Material Testing.

 Type of AM machines & Material at AMIC